Vynx-Dev/VPP/README.md

 # Running
 just type `python3 shell.py` and that will run v++
 # Features
-its in ALPHA so all it can do is calculate...
+its in RELEASE so it can calculate and other stuff